-The new standards or amendments to existing standards and interpretations, effective from 1 March 2024, did not have a material impact of the Company's Financial Statements.
-The Company has assessed the impact of IFRS 18.
-Whilst the presentation of the Statement of Comprehensive Income will change when the standard is implemented on 1 March 2027, the valuation and measurement of balances therein will not be impacted.
+The new standards or amendments to existing standards and interpretations, effective from 1 March 2023, did not have a material impact of the Company's Financial Statements.
+The Company has assessed the impact of standards issued but not yet applicable, and has concluded that they will not have a material impact on the Financial Statements.